GNYAR/license-plate-explorer/README.md

 This project is deploy on github pages https://gnyar.github.io/license-plate-explorer/.

-> Because of the security issue (mixed content) the recognition feature is not working, but it can run on local environment.
+> [!IMPORTANT]
+> Due to the backend service changed, the website features are unavailable.

 ## Features